-- 1. Chemical Control.
-All properties with host plants within a 150-meter radius around each GWSS detection site may be treated according to the following protocol to control GWSS: - a.
-The pesticides Merit® 2F, 75WSP, 75WP, or CoreTect®, (imidacloprid), will be applied to the root zone beneath GWSS host plants for controlling GWSS and providing long-term protection against reinfestation.
-Merit® 2F, 75WSP, or 75WP will be applied as a foliar spray or soil drench, while CoreTect® tablets will be inserted two to five inches below the soil surface and watered in to initiate tablet dissolution.
-CoreTect® will be used in place of Merit® 2F, 75WSP or 75WP in situations where there are environmental concerns about soil surface runoff of the liquid Merit® formulations, such as host plants growing next to ponds and other environmentally sensitive areas, or for hosts that aren't listed on the Merit® label.
+1. Chemical Control.
+All properties with host plants within a 150-meter radius around each GWSS detection site may be treated according to the following protocol to control GWSS:

+a.
+The pesticides Merit® 2F, 75WSP, 75WP, or CoreTect®, (imidacloprid), may be applied to the root zone beneath GWSS host plants for controlling GWSS and providing long-term protection against reinfestation.
+Merit 2F, 75WSP, or 75WP may be applied as a foliar spray or soil drench, while CoreTect® tablets may be inserted two to five inches below the soil surface and watered in to initiate tablet dissolution.
+CoreTect may be used in place of Merit 2F, 75WSP or 75WP in situations where there are environmental concerns about soil surface runoff of the liquid Merit formulations, such as host plants growing next to ponds and other environmentally sensitive areas, or for hosts that aren't listed on the Merit label.
 The pesticide Tempo® SC Ultra or Ultra WP (beta-cyfluthrin) may be used as a foliar spray to control adult and nymphal stages of GWSS.
-The pesticide Altus® (flupyradifurone) may be used as a foliar spray to control adult and nymphal stages of GWSS. - 2.
-Biological Control.
-Biological control is a method of controlling target pests using other living organisms, such as predators, parasitoids, and pathogens.
-The biological control agents of GWSS used in PDCP are stingless, minute (1/16") parasitic wasps that specifically attack GWSS eggs (egg parasitoid).
-Female adult wasps deposit their eggs inside GWSS eggs and immature wasps develop inside the host eggs, with adult wasps eventually emerging from GWSS eggs.
-After mating, newly-emerged wasps search for GWSS eggs to lay their eggs.
-Through this repeated life-cycle, the parasitic wasps kill GWSS eggs and contribute to the suppression of GWSS populations.
-Depending on multiple factors, including but not limited to the proximity to other release sites and availability of parasitoids, additional biological control release sites may be used after treatments have been made.
+The pesticide AltusTM (flupyradifurone) may be used as a foliar spray to control adult and nymphal stages of GWSS.

-Glassy-winged Sharpshooter / Pierce's Disease Proclamation of Emergency Program Project PD-0019 Page 3
+Glassy-winged Sharpshooter / Pierce's Disease Proclamation of Emergency Program Project PD-0024 Page 3